 The training material and video podcasts of training seminars held by the EJTN are available on its website.
 These relate in particular to asylum law and on environmental law.

 The handbook on European law relating to asylum, borders and immigration examines the relevant law in these areas, covering legislation passed by the European Union and the Council of Europe.
 It provides an accessible guide to the various European standards relevant to the questions of asylum, borders and immigration.
-Produced jointly by the European Court of Human Rights (ECHR) and the European Union Agency for Fundamental Rights (FRA), it is available here in English, French, German and Italian.
+Produced jointly by the European Court of Human Rights (ECHR) and the European Union Agency for Fundamental Rights (FRA), it is available here.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.